 Math Brain Teasers

-Show answer:
+Show Answer:

 If the girls had been on a standing train, the first girl’s calculations would have been correct, but their train was moving.
-It took 5 minutes to meet a second train, but then it took the second train 5 more minutes to reach where the girls met the first train.
+It took 5 minutes to meet a second train, but it took the second train 5 more minutes to reach where the girls met the first train.
 So the time between trains is 10 minutes, not 5, and only 6 trains per hour arrive in the city.

 The Snail Problem